Speech Therapy Terms Dictionary

 Jargon – Non-words produced by a person with aphasia, usually fluent aphasia, that sound like real words and are produced with appropriate intonation.
 Also, terminology specific to a profession, like most words on this list.

 Language – A system for communicating.
 The words and rules for combining them understood by a community; can be spoken or written.
 English, Spanish, and American Sign Language are three examples of languages.
 Language Therapy is an app that covers the 4 basic domains of language: verbal expression, auditory comprehension, written expression, and reading comprehension.
+Advanced Language Therapy covers these skills at the sentence and paragraph levels.

 Left Neglect – see Neglect